Coed by Choice

-From preschool through 8th grade, GSL provides students with a strong educational and moral foundation to prepare them for today’s global and interactive world.
 As students move through their academic journey and into careers, they will be naturally surrounded by both genders.
-Just as children in preschool are taught how to share, be kind, and take turns, teachers at GSL are intentional about emphasizing the importance of respecting and working with all people — including those of the opposite sex — beginning at two years old.
+Teachers at GSL are intentional about emphasizing the importance of respecting and working with all people — including those of the opposite sex — beginning at two years old.

 Researchers with the American Council for Coeducational Schooling (ACCES) say that students should be taught to focus on school work in a coed setting, just as they will be expected to work in a coed environment.
 They go on to say that coed schools allow students to interact with the opposite gender and to develop skills similar to those they will need in the workplace.

 Students Learn From More Perspectives When Both Genders Are Involved

 Students at GSL learn through various experiences from their teachers, as well as the students around them.
 The coed setting broadens a student’s understanding of how things are viewed, interpreted and understood from various perspectives.

 A 2008 school desegregation statement of research prepared for the U.S. Supreme Court states that in order to be successful, children must learn to live and work with others who are different.
 Girls and boys will be more successful when they can use a combination of skills traditionally associated with each gender.ˆ This can be accomplished when boys and girls are given the chance to learn skills and different perspectives from each other in a coed environment.

 ˆOrfield, G., Frankenberg, E., & Garces, L. M. “Statement of American social scientists of research on school desegregation to the U.S. Supreme Court in Parents v.
 Seattle District and Meredith v.
 Jefferson County.”
 Urban Review, 20.
 2008. pp. 96-136.